SolidKalium/wordle-components/README.md

   - Computer plays against human word, with the human grading the guesses
     - Use `-w` to supply the word in advance and watch the computer play
     - Use `-e` to see words remaining on the committed line
-    - The randomly computer uses one of a small number of good guesses on the first turn
+    - The computer picks its first guess randomly from a small pool of good openers
-    - Use the keyboard (arrow keys, WASD or Y/G/\[space]) to grade the guess, then press \[enter].
-Use ctrl+z to undo a committed grading.
     - Use <kbd>↑</kbd><kbd>↓</kbd><kbd>←</kbd><kbd>→</kbd>, <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd>, or <kbd>Y</kbd><kbd>G</kbd><kbd>Space</kbd><kbd>Delete</kbd> to grade the guess, then press <kbd>Enter</kbd>.
 Use <kbd>Ctrl</kbd>+<kbd>Z</kbd> to undo a committed grading.
 - **Analysis HTML page**
   - Decompose problem into useable UI chunks.
 Both analysis components and selector components.